Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR can be a life-changing experience if you’ve been carrying the weight of trauma, anxiety, or other difficult memories for years.
 It’s especially helpful for people who feel like they’ve tried everything else—talk therapy, medication, or coping strategies that just don’t seem to stick.
 EMDR goes deeper.
 It works with your brain’s natural healing process to help you reprocess painful experiences so they no longer trigger the same emotional reaction.

 At Aspen View Mental Health, we’ve seen how EMDR can bring real relief.
 Whether you’re dealing with PTSD, anxiety, depression, or even negative self-beliefs rooted in past experiences, EMDR can help you develop new patterns of thought and emotion.
-Some of the issues EMDR therapy may help with include:

 • Post-Traumatic Stress Disorder (PTSD)